---

 Getting a test build onto a tester's phone should be simple — but if you've ever dealt with TestFlight review delays, Firebase profile installations, or setting up OTA manifest files by hand, you know it's anything but.
 In this guide, we'll walk through how to distribute iOS and Android builds to testers and stakeholders with just a link or QR code, no app store submission required.

-The Problem with Test Build Distribution
+## The Problem with Test Build Distribution[¶](#the-problem-with-test-build-distribution "Permanent link")

 Distributing test builds is a common task for any mobile development team, yet the process is often more complex than it needs to be.